Tropical degenerations and stable rationality: Hypersurfaces in projective space

 \subsection{Results in higher dimensions}

 The tropical degenerations appearing in the proofs of Theorems \ref{theo:quartic1} and \ref{theo:quartic2} in the case $d=4$ are simple enough to write down explicit equations; see Example 4.3.2 in \cite{NO} for the case of Theorem \ref{theo:quartic1}.
-Using more sophisticated subdivisions, we can extend the proofs to give results for hypersurfaces of higher degrees and dimensions.
-This yields a small improvement of the exponential bound of Schreieder \cite{schreieder} for stably irrational hypersurfaces, increasing the dimension by $d/2-1$ in each even degree $d$: see Theorem \ref{theo:schreiederbound} (but recall that Schreieder's results are also valid in positive characteristic, where our method does not apply).
-For instance, we show that very general sextic $19$-folds and $20$-folds are stably irrational, whereas \cite{schreieder} covers up to dimension $18$.
-Here our tropical methods really pay off, as it would be extremely cumbersome to construct these degenerations by hand.
+Using more sophisticated subdivisions, we can extend the proofs to give conditional results for hypersurfaces of higher degrees and dimensions (Proposition \ref{doublehypersurface}).
+Here and further on in the paper, our tropical methods really pay off, as it would be extremely cumbersome to construct these degenerations by hand.

 As input for our tropical degeneration, we first construct some suitable stably irrational lattice polytopes.

 \begin{lemm} Let $\ell$ be a positive integer and let $d=2m$ be an even positive integer.
 Suppose that there exists a stably irrational double cover of $\PP^\ell_k$ branched along a smooth degree $d$ hypersurface.
 Let $j$ be a positive integer such that $j\le m$.
 Let $a_1,\ldots,a_j$ be positive integers such that $a_1+\ldots+a_j=m$.
 Then the following lattice polytope is stably irrational: